davidnorth/cats/README.md

 ### CSS and UI

 These are a bit rough and ready.
-It would have been easy to spend a another whole day or more making all of this properly refined.
+It would have been easy to spend a another whole day or more making all of this more refined.